DBMS-ES-432/Assignment-3/README.md

     ![](./screenshorts/1.png)

-  * b: Installing the packages:
+  * b: Installing the packages, it can also be done using [Requirements](requirements.txt) with following command:

+    * pip3 install -r requirements.txt
+    * or installing all packages individually
     * pip install flask

     ![](./screenshorts/2.png)